THE TRADITIONAL COFFEE SHOP’S

 A SELECTION OF OFFERINGS

 In addition to food, snacks and hot and cold beverages, alcohol and various tobacco products were also available for purchase.
 Some coffee shops had a large blackboard or slate that kept a tab open for patrons to record the amount owed to the coffee shop owner.
-An outside veranda or a built-up pavement, with a tree or a grapevine canopy usually provided shade for patrons during the summer months.Â
+An outside veranda or a built-up pavement, with a tree or vine canopy usually provided shade for patrons during the summer months.Â

 A POPULAR PLACE

-Coffee shops became so popular in some villages that men would sometimes have to queue and wait for an empty chair to become available.
-This prompted more of them to open and according to ‘A survey of rural life in Cyprus’ which was published by the British Government in 1930, the average amount of money spent by most Cypriots at their local coffee shop was around 10% of their annual income.
+According to ‘A survey of rural life in Cyprus,’ which was published by the British Government in 1930, the average amount of money spent by most Cypriots at their local coffee shop was around 10% of their annual income.
 The survey also stated that the district of Kyrenia had the greatest number of coffee houses in Cyprus.
-This was set against the proportion to the island’s population.
-Over the years, some of the larger villages and towns boasted several coffee shops.
-Each one would align itself with local sporting clubs, football teams or certain political movements, giving their patrons a common theme of interests.Â
+This was set against the proportion to the island’s population.Â

-A HUB OF ACTIVITY
+A PLACE OF BUSINESS

 A REGULAR HAUNT

-EVENTS & SHOWS
+SPECIAL EVENTS & SHOWS

 Children and women were once forbidden from entering the coffee shop. in some villages, they weren’t even allowed to walk past them.
 The only women to be found in coffee shops were the wives and daughters of the owners.
 They would sometimes allow them to help cook the food or serve some of the patrons.
-Some coffee shop owners would often hold barbeques during the weekends.
-In this way, the village coffee shop would be transformed into a bar or tavern.
-The ‘Karagiozis’ was a travelling shadow hand puppet theatre that owners hosted three or four times a year.
-These much-anticipated, high-demand events, were the main form of light entertainment of the time.
-These events were exclusively held only at select coffee shops throughout the island at various times of the year.
-Coffee shops would also hold weekly events, such as bingo or quizzes.
-They were the first establishments to introduce weekly movie nights with the advent of television and projectors.Â
+Some coffee shop owners would often hold barbeques during weekends.
+In this way, the village coffee shop would be transformed into a bar or tavern and some would stage live music throughout the day and in the evenings.Â

 TECHNOLOGY INNOVATORS